 NOTE: State laws change frequently and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not to be relied on as tax or legal advice and is not a substitute for tax or legal advice.

-Kentucky is currently one of only seven states that assess a separate inheritance tax on certain property owned by a Kentucky resident and real estate and tangible personal property located in Kentucky that is owned by a non-resident.
-The other states that collect a state inheritance tax include Indiana, Iowa, Maryland, Nebraska, New Jersey and Pennsylvania; however, beginning in 2013 Indiana's inheritance is gradually being phased out so that it will completely disappear in 2022.
+Kentucky is currently one of only six states that assess a separate inheritance tax on certain property owned by a Kentucky resident and real estate and tangible personal property located in Kentucky that is owned by a non-resident.
+The other states that collect a state inheritance tax include Iowa, Maryland, Nebraska, New Jersey and Pennsylvania.

 Estate Taxes vs. Inheritance Taxes - What's the Difference?